 Hospitalisations will be defined as at least a one-night admission to hospital, or at least one night in a 'Hospital at Home' program after hospital assessment.
-Hospitalisation for a pre-existing condition, including elective procedures planned prior to trial entry, which has not worsened, does not contribute to our primary outcome, and does not constitute an SAE.
+Hospitalisation for a pre-existing condition, including elective procedures planned prior to trial entry or that occur during trial participation, which has not worsened, does not contribute to our primary outcome, and does not constitute an SAE.